Manfred Katz: Career

 The Rimini company was founded in September 1957 by Katz.
 Katz is famous for being the first to introduce Italian food and the concept of pizza in Israel.
 He opened one of the first restaurant of the chain, called "Zafra" in Beersheba.
 Zafra was a restaurant -nightclub, where young singers, just beginning their careers, were invited to perform.
 Many of these novices later rose to national fame, and some - such as Yafa Yarkoni, Aris San, Aliza Kashi and Tzadok Savir - gained international recognition.

 Over the years many more Rimini restaurants were opened around Israel, in every major city.
 Rimini pizzas and other dishes were very popular around the country and various marketing surveys have given Rimini the first place for "best product" in its category.

 In Europe, the first restaurant of the chain opened in Hamburg in 1964.
 It was called "Los Indios" and its menu consisted of South-American specialties.
 Following its success, other restaurants, pubs, cafes, discotheques, fast-foods, conditories and a casino were opened.
 By the 1970s, the company employed more than 250 people.
 Simultaneously a factory for the production of frozen pizzas was established to supply supermarket chains and delis.

 Restaurants of the Rimini Company were characterized by their innovative architecture and special food techniques.
 The "Baloon" ice-cream parlors in Israel for example, were supplied from a plant that produces ice-cream solely for the chain's stores.
 The ice-cream was made by hand, of purely natural ingredients, prepared by specialists recruited from South-America.
 The Dello Pub in Hamburg is worth mentioning, because of its unique interior design.
 The tables and chairs of the pub were actually reconstructed models of antique cars - and meals were served to people who sit inside the cars.

 The decoration of the City Rock Cafe in Hamburg included original US military jets from the Vietnam war, a Helicopter cockpit on the dancefloor from where the DJ performed, a Harley-Davidson in the middle of the bar and a Cadillac hanging in the entrance.

 Last restaurant that Katz acquired and restructured was the cult-reference Schwenders in 2005.

 Personal life

 Katz was first married to Elisabeth Katz with whom he had two children, Avivit and Eitan.

 Katz had a dazzling career, starting from a residential camp when arriving back to Germany in the 1960s to become a millionaire.
 At the height of his career, Katz had a large lifestyle, bought seven racing horses in Hamburg-Farmsen, spent time with prominent figures and was a close friend to film and singing artist Daliah Lavi.

 Katz married a second time in 1982 to Sylviane Katz, with whom they had 3 children, Yarom, Shiran and Lior.

 Katz has been active in philanthropy such as the donation of funds to build a synagogue in a hospital in Petah Tikva, Israel.

-Katz passed away on July 2, 2006, in Hamburg at the age of 72 and has been buried in Petah Tikva Segula Cemetery.
+Katz died on July 2, 2006, in Hamburg at the age of 72 and has been buried in Petah Tikva Segula Cemetery.